HidayatLahabu/HidayatLahabu/README.md

 - 👋 Hi, I’m @Hidayat
 - 👀 I’m interested in application development
-- 🌱 I’m currently learning React JS and some backend.
-My favorite backend is PHP and MySql, but I will learn others to improve my skill
+- 🌱 I’m currently learning React JS as frontend and integrated with some backend.
 - 📫 I'm trying to learn several programing language to upgrade my knowledge and my skills

 <!---